loganhagen/sentiment-analyzer/backend/README.md

 Once you are in the virtual environment, you are free to use `pip` to install any python libraries we might need.

-If you add any python libraries, it is important to `$ pip freeze > requirements.txt` so that the docker container is able to install and update all dependencies for the backend once `$ docker compose build --no-cache` is executed.
+If you add any python libraries, it is important to `$ pip freeze --all > requirements.txt` so that the docker container is able to install and update all dependencies for the backend once `$ docker compose build --no-cache` is executed.